Ananya-2304/WeatherWise/README.md

 3. **Set Up Environment Variables**

-   Within `.env` file in the root of the project directory , add your OpenWeatherMap API key:
+   Create a `.env` file in the root of the project directory and add your OpenWeatherMap API key:

    ```
    REACT_APP_API_KEY=your_api_key_here